leandrosilva/cameron/README.markdown

     {workflows, [{bar, {start_url, "http://foo.com/workflow/bar/start/{key}"}},
                  {zar, {start_url, "http://foo.com/workflow/zar/start/{key}"}}]}.

 1.2.exists.1.)
-It generates a request, thru **cameron_workflow_keeper** module, which is a kind of UUID for that request
+It generates a request, thru **cameron_workflow_persistence** module, which is a kind of UUID for that request

 In Redis, a **Request UUID** is stored like this: